PyTomSss/PyTomSss/README.md

 Variable Models” (Y. Shi & R. Cornish), comparing unbiased gradient estimators for LVMs in Stochastic Gradient Descent (here)

 - Linear time series project as part of a course at ENSAE.
 Involves the analysis and modeling of a time series using data from INSEE (here)

-## 💪 Work in progress

-- “Characterization of the overfitting risk in financial assets performance prediction models”, supervised by Philippe Dumont - ENSAE’s Applied Statistics project (here)

-- "Learning radiological and oncological anatomy through few-shot learning" - Data Challenge ENS by Raidium (here)

-- “Interacting Langevin diffusions and their applications in Bayesian statistics”, supervised by Professor O. Deniz Akyildiz at Imperial College (here)